Acanthomeridion: Morphology

 The trunk is made of eleven segments/tergites, which curve into a spine shape towards their outer edges.
 During growth, the trunk transitioned from being proportionally narrow as well as being noticeably convex (curved upwards) in young individuals, towards being more broad and flatter in mature individuals.
 One specimen indicates specimens of Acanthomeridion had paired gut diverticula within the body cavity.
-Each tergite/segment is associated with a pair of biramous appendages, which are all similar in size and morphology.
-The basal segment of the limbs (protopodite) had well developed spines facing towards the midline of the animal, forming a gnathobasic apparatus for processing food, with the underside of the protopodite also bearing longer endite spines.
+Each tergite/segment is associated with a pair of biramous (two branched) appendages, which are all similar in size and morphology.
+Like the head limbs, the basal segment of the limbs (protopodite) had well developed spines facing towards the midline of the animal, forming a gnathobasic apparatus for processing food, with the underside of the protopodite also bearing longer endite spines.
 The exopods (upper limb branch) are slender, rod-like and elongate, though not exceeding the breadth of the trunk carapace.
 These exopods are covered in two rows of short lamellae.
 The endopods (lower, leg-like branches), were made of up seven segments/podomeres each of trapezoidal shape.
 The first six of these segments bore endite spines arranged in rows on their undersides, with the number of rows gradually decreasing towards the tip of the limbs.
 The ends of the endopods on the final seventh podomere/segment bore a claw composed of three spines.
-The final body segment terminated with a slender spine.
+The final body segment terminated with a slender telson spine.
+The underside of the end of the body is suggested to have borne a pair of oval shaped plates.